desjare/ohdiotomp3/README.md

 # ohdiotomp3.py

-ohdiotomp3.py utility script
+ohdiotomp3.py podcast convertion utility script

-This script is used to convert mp4 audio track to mp3 so that old mp3 player can read them
+This script is used to convert mp4 audio track to mp3 so that old mp3 player can read them.

 The script won't delete or cleanup your files.